quangminhit94/about/README.md

 ### **Professional Summary**

 Detail-oriented JavaScript Developer with extensive experience in building web applications using modern frameworks and libraries.
 Proficient in both frontend and backend development, with a strong focus on performance optimization and user experience.
 Adept at collaborating with cross-functional teams to deliver high-quality software solutions.
-I am always powerful, confident, happy, gratitude, positive, action perfectly
+- I am always positive, confident, happy, gratitude, perfectly

 ---